PennLINC/grmpy2022/analyses/CurationProcess.md

 - Performed [twelfth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation12) run of the group.
 CuBIDS-apply worked well.

-   Actions: Ran CuBIDS apply to remove variants wiht BOLD data under 3 minutes, and 1 DWI scan with an odd number of volumes.
+   Actions: Ran CuBIDS apply to remove variants with BOLD data under 3 minutes, and 1 DWI scan with an odd number of volumes.

 - Performed [thirteenth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation13) run of the group.
+All well.

    Actions: Added ASL data in (copied over to GRMPY user from Aziz by Tinashe) the BIDS directory.